dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

+{{% callout NOTE %}}
-The use of such  `IQuery<TResult>` interface is something that [Udi Dahan](http://www.udidahan.com/) [mentioned back in 2007](http://www.udidahan.com/2007/03/28/query-objects-vs-methods-on-a-repository/).
+The use of such  `IQuery<TResult>` interface is something that [Udi Dahan](http://www.udidahan.com/) [mentioned back in 2007](https://www.udidahan.com/2007/03/28/query-objects-vs-methods-on-a-repository/).
 So in fact this concept isn't new at all.
 Unfortunately, Udi doesn't go into much details in his article.
+{{% /callout %}}

 The `IQuery<TResult>` specifies a query message with `TResult` as the query's return type.
 Although this interface doesn't look very useful, I will explain later on why having such an interface is crucial.

-Whereas a command is normally "fire and forget" and will update something in the system and not return a value, a query is the opposite, in that it will not change any state and does return a value.
+Whereas a command is normally "fire and forget" and will update something in the system and not return a value, a query is the opposite, in that it will *not* change any state and does return a value.

-Using the previously defined interface we can define a query message:
+Using the previously defined interface you can define a query message:

 {{< highlight csharp >}}
 public class FindUsersBySearchTextQuery : IQuery<User[]>